unopolicinglab/website/content/publication/kearns_hashimi_et_al_2024/index.md

 +++
 # Paper title
 title = "Screening for insider threats in US law enforcement: A national sample of department policies and practices.
-State of Practice Guide."
+State of Practice Guide"

 # Authors
 authors = ["kearns","hashimi","huff","nix","cotton"]